Baby stuck sitting up and won’t lay down

 The sleep training was progressing very well … until the final bit.
 Sitting down in the cot from standing, she tried … and tried … and tried to get herself comfy and move onto her front.
 But she couldn’t.
 She was stuck in sitting and couldn’t get to sleep.
 She repeatedly woke herself up and was getting very cross.
 I suggested to her mum to gently move her legs out from under her.
 Tilly was not very impressed with our attempts to help her.
 No, she wanted to do it all by herself!
 Does this sound familiar?
 It was becoming very apparent that Tilly hadn’t had much floor time on her front at all.
 Because she’d been a breech baby she preferred to sit.
 So that’s what her parents did.
 And she sat and sat and was sitting all day long.
 Except for being in the sling for her day naps but again she was sitting.
 And when she wasn’t sitting or in the sling she was in bed co-sleeping with her mama.
 So her parents had no idea about this developmental problem that Tilly had developed.

-Avoid putting baby into sitting in floor play
+Avoid putting baby into sitting during floor play

 Once you put a baby into sitting position on the floor they just don’t want to do tummy time.
 So what you need to do is avoid putting them into sitting when you do floor time.
 Always put your baby into laying down either on their back or their tummy, just NOT SITTING.
 They may whinge and whine and moan but you don’t give in.
 You are doing them a big favour, they just don’t realise it.
 Remember that not everything we like is good for us.